 - The scope and timing of a planned project should be well defined in the early stages of the planning process

-- Agencies should identify and use the most appropriate approaches, including outside assistance, when estimating project costs and potential revenues
+- Governments should identify and use the most appropriate approaches when estimating project costs and potential revenues

 - For projects programmed beyond the first year of the plan, governments should adjust cost projections based on anticipated inflation